mdrachuk/serious/docs/validation.md

 # Validating Objects

-In serious any “loaded” object is validated before being returned.
+By default, any “loaded” object is validated before being returned.
+This can be overridden by passing `validate_on_load` and `validate_on_dump` options to models.

 To add validators to an object just create a `__validate__(self)` method in it.